-- 8.1 All pupils / students should be aware of the importance of regular school attendance.
-If they are having difficulties that may prevent them from attending school regularly, they should speak to their class teacher or form tutor. - 8.2 Pupils / students should attend all their lessons on time, ready to learn.
-If they have been absent from school they should give their class teacher a note from their parents to explain the absence.
-Pupils / students also have a responsibility for following school procedures if they arrive late.
+8.1 All pupils / students should be aware of the importance of regular school attendance.
+If they are having difficulties that may prevent them from attending school regularly, they should speak to their class teacher.

+8.2 Pupils / students should attend all their lessons on time, ready to learn.Pupils / students also have a responsibility for following school procedures if they arrive late.